PieterEdoardo/Reverse_engineering_practice/crackmes/rop/README.md

 pop    %r15
 ret
 ```
-For my leak script, I used gadget 2.
-This is the results:
+For my leak script, I used both gadgets.
+Gadget 1 at `0x40060a` to load the registers via the pop sequence, and gadget 2 at 0x4005f0 to execyte the call.
+These are the results:
 ```
 ~/Projects/RE/crackmes.one/rop
 ❯ python leak.py